negahama/NegahamaOrg.CodePrism/README.md

 ## 🔗 Release Notes

+### 1.3.1 - November 6, 2024

+changed icon color and tooltip content of prism tree view and bug fix.

 ### 1.3.0 - November 6, 2024

 1. appended new commands about finding and searching(eg. Find All Reference, Open Search Editor, and so on) in DefinitionView.